career-genomics/facts-and-opinions/README.md

 ---
 ## 😅 Disclaimers
 - This does not establish metaphysical certainty.
 - Prompts are brittle.
-Sometimes the llama lies with confidence.
+Sometimes the model lies with confidence.
 - Opinion ≠ falsehood.
 Fact ≠ meaning.
 - Do not cite this in a philosophy paper (unless it’s a very funny one).